Bluedot-Innovation/PointSDK-Plugin-Cordova/README.md

   - Zone id
 - Parameter 3: Proximity of the beacon at point of check-in
 - Parameter 4: Date of check-in; this is provided as a UNIX timestamp
-- Parameter 5: Dwell time in minutes (Unsigned integer)
+- Parameter 5: Dwell time in minutes
+- Parameter 6: JSON Object of custom data

 These strings can be accessed using an enum as demonstrated in the bdFunctions.js Javascript wrapper that is bundled with the Bluedot plug-in.